 The Syracuse started appearing in Derby in early 2005, and was primarily used to replace failed main road lanterns.
-Where existing brackets and columns are re-used, the lantern was mounted side entry; however, if it is to go on a new column, it is fitted post-top.
+Where existing brackets and columns were re-used, the lantern was mounted side entry; however, if it was to go on a new column, it was fitted post-top.
 This example fits into the latter category, but its original location is currently unknown.

 Since this lantern entered the collection, Holophane now refer to this lantern as the 'QSM'.

-The Syracuse is of an all-aluminium construction, however the exterior is painted light grey.
-As the canopy is slightly curved, two small raised circles are provided so that the lantern can be made level when used in the side entry position - a spirit level could be placed across both of these.
-This example was mounted post-top however, and so the lantern obviously levels out itself when placed on the column.
+The Syracuse is of an all-aluminium construction; however, the exterior is painted light grey.
+As the canopy is slightly curved, two small raised circles are provided, in order that the lantern can be made level when used in the side entry position - a spirit level could be placed across both of these.
+This example was mounted post-top, however, and so the lantern obviously levels out itself when placed on the column.

-The lantern can be mounted on shafts with a diameter of up to 76mm post-top, and up to 60 mm side-entry (although, side-entry spigots that are smaller in diameter than 60 mm require an adaptor fitting in the lantern).
+The lantern can be mounted on shafts with a diameter of up to 76 mm post-top, and up to 60 mm side-entry (although, side-entry spigots that are smaller in diameter than 60 mm require an adaptor fitting in the lantern).

-The gear is all made by German manufacturer Vossloh Schwabe, however the lantern itself is made in the UK.
+The gear is all made by German manufacturer Vossloh Schwabe; however, the lantern itself is made (read, "assembled") in the UK.
 To remove the lamp, the two clips on either side of the silver handle have to be undone.
-They are tight to ensure that a good seal is maintained.
+They are tight, in order to ensure that a good seal is maintained.